Columbus Circle, Syracuse: Columbus Circle and Monument

 Torquato De Felice, a professor of fine arts at Syracuse University had suggested a monument in Syracuse to Christopher Columbus as early as 1909.
 De Felice and Seraphino Chiarulli have been credited with spearheading early advocacy for the statue.
 The following year De Felice met with Lorenzo Baldi (also spelled V. Renzo Baldi), a sculptor in Florence, Italy.

 Funds for the statues construction were mainly raised by Italian Americans living in the city, through a Columbus Monument Association.
 Fundraising halted during World War I, but resumed shortly after its end.
 Fundraising efforts included boxing matches on August 11, 1933, notably between Primo Carnera and Jack Sharkey, at The Arena in Syracuse.
 It was attended by approximately 5,000 people but little funding actually went to the monument after expenses were paid.
 According to a 2014 biography of Carnera, he was in favor of the statue as an Italian American himself, and had personally worked to be involved in the match.

 After $18,000 had been raised, discussions began on where to place the statue.
 Many Italian Americans advocated in favor of St. Mary's Circle, while others proposed Loguen Park (at the time Columbus Park), Fayette Park, and Onondaga Park.
 The location was set as St. Mary's Circle in March 1932.
 That year also saw a lawsuit by Joseph Pollia, arguing that he had been chosen to be the sculptor.
 It was dismissed.
 Dwight James Baum was hired to design the monument.
 Baldi formally was hired to sculpt the monument out of bronze.

 With the onset of the Great Depression in 1929 it became more expensive to fund transport of the monument and stone that it would be placed on from Italy to Syracuse as the value of the US dollar decreased.
 In response, another round of fundraising was undertaken.
 The Monument Association planned to unveil and dedicate the monument on Columbus Day 1933.
-However, negotiations over the cost of transport ensured the statue did not arrive in time.
+Negotiations over the cost of transport ensured the statue did not arrive in time.
 Benito Mussolini, Italy's dictator at the time, supplied additional funds for shipping and also the sculpture's inscription "Christoforo Colombo, Discoverer of America."
 By October 15, 1933, the monument itself was on route from Italy to Syracuse.
 It was scheduled to arrive around November 6.
 The granite for the monument's base was shipped along the New York Barge Canal and arrived in Syracuse on November 21.
 The Columbus Monument was dedicated on October 12, 1934, at a ceremony attended by several thousand people.
 The Syracuse Herald estimated the crowd at 20,000 people, 3,000 of whom participated in a parade around the city.